-Chapter 5: Authentication, part 2
+Chapter 5: API authentication, part 2 (OAuth)

-By Bryan Cooksey • Published April 22, 2014
+By Bryan Cooksey • Published January 23, 2024

 To get started, we first need to know the cast of characters involved in an OAuth exchange:

-- The User - A person who wants to connect two websites they use
+- The user: A person who wants to connect two websites they use

-- The Client - The website that will be granted access to the user's data
+- The client: The website that will be granted access to the user's data

-- The Server - The website that has the user's data
+- The server: The website that has the user's data

-With that, here are the steps of OAuth 2.
+With that, here are the steps of OAuth 2.0.

-Step 1 - User tells client to connect to server
+Step 1: User tells client to connect to server

 The user kicks off the process by letting the client know they want it to connect to the server.
-Usually, this is by clicking a button.
+Usually, this is done by clicking a button.

-Step 2 - Client directs user to server
+Step 2: Client directs user to server

 The client sends the user over to the server's website, along with a URL that the server will send the user back to once the user authenticates, called the callback URL.

-Step 3 - User logs-in to server and grants client access
+Step 3: User logs in to server and grants client access

 With their normal username and password, the user authenticates with the server.
 The server is now certain that one of its own users is requesting that the client be given access to the user's account and related data.

-Step 4 - Server sends user back to client, along with code
+Step 4: Server sends user back to client, along with code

-The server sends the user back to the client (to the Callback URL from Step 2).
+The server sends the user back to the client (to the callback URL from Step 2).
 Hidden in the response is a unique authorization code for the client.

 The client takes the authorization code it receives and makes another request to the server.
 This request includes the client's secret key.
 When the server sees a valid authorization code and a trusted client secret key, it is certain that the client is who it claims to be and that it is acting on behalf of a real user.
 The server responds back with an access token.

-Step 6 - Client fetches data from server
+Step 6: Client fetches data from server

 At this point, the client is free to access the server on the user's behalf.
 The access token from Step 6 is essentially another password into the user's account on the server.
 The client includes the access token with every request so it can authenticate directly with the server.